mailhexu/atomchain/docs/multibinit.md

 # MULTIBINIT Tutorial

-Complete guide for using MULTIBINIT effective potentials with AtomChain.
+Guide for using MULTIBINIT effective potentials through AtomChain's `init_calc()` wrapper around `pymultibinit`.

 ## Overview

-MULTIBINIT provides effective potentials trained from DFT that enable fast calculations while maintaining accuracy.
-Use it for:
+MULTIBINIT provides effective potentials trained from first-principles data.
+In AtomChain it is exposed as the `multibinit` or `mb` calculator name and can be used anywhere a normal ASE calculator is accepted, including:
 - Structure relaxation
 - Phonon calculations
 - Molecular dynamics